deigott/traceroute/README.md

 Replace `<destination>` with the DNS name or IP address of the target.

 ## Mandatory Part
 In the mandatory part of the project, I implemented the core functionality of the traceroute command.
-I created a C program named `ft_traceroute` that calculates and displays the route of IP packets from the source to the destination.
+I created a C program named `traceroute` that calculates and displays the route of IP packets from the source to the destination.

 ## Bonus Part
-For the bonus section, I added additional features to enhance the functionality of `ft_traceroute`.
+For the bonus section, I added additional features to enhance the functionality of `traceroute`.
 These features include DNS management and the implementation of various command-line options.

 ## Folder Structure
 The repository's structure is organized as follows: